-The $get\attr()$ hook is called by the core to obtain a user friendly representation of an extended route attribute.
+The $get_attr()$ hook is called by the core to obtain a user friendly representation of an extended route attribute.
 It can either leave the whole conversion to the core (by returning GA\UNKNOWN), fill in only attribute name (and let the core format the attribute value automatically according to the type field; by returning GA\NAME) or doing the whole conversion (used in case the value requires extra care; return GA\FULL).

-void if\notify (struct proto \ p, unsigned flags, struct iface \ i) - notify instance about interface changes void $ifa\notify$ (struct proto \ p, unsigned flags, struct ifa \ a) - notify instance about interface address changes
+void if\notify (struct proto \ p, unsigned flags, struct iface \ i) - notify instance about interface changes unsigned flags interface change flags struct if ace \ i the interface in question void ifa\notify (struct proto \ p, unsigned flags, struct ifa \ a) - notify instance about interface address changes unsigned flags address change flags struct if a \ a the interface address void $rt_notify$ (struct proto \ p, net \ net, rte \ new, rte \ old, ea\list \ attrs) - notify instance about routing table change net \ net a network entry rte \ new new route for the network rte \ old old route for the network ea\list \ attrs extended attributes associated with the new entry

-'''

-struct proto p protocol instance

-unsigned flags interface change flags

-struct iface i the interface in question

-'''